In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Verdict: Not necessary if you only have the base game, but becomes indispensable the more expansions you add.

 Altiplano, a bag builder with many cardboard tokens and numerous other components follows a similar policy to Gaia Project or Clans of Caledonia.
 Apart from five cardboard containers, all of the original components are packed in plastic bags.
-There are soo many components that this not only prolongs the setup, but it also deters you from playing in the first place.
+There are soo many components that this not only prolongs the setup but also deters you from playing in the first place.

 Folded Space, once again, comes to the rescue.
 The layout is logical and fits together with cardboard containers and cloth bags neatly.
 The setup is greatly accelerated, although you still need to prepare a number of tokens, depending on player count.
 The insert also fits all the components from The Traveler expansion, although some of them (looking at you, gems) are a tight fit.